ucsb-cs56-w20/lab02-denversimmons/README.md

 # lab02-denversimmons

-* TODO: Correct the links to the javadoc and repo below, then delete this TODO

 Javadoc: https://ucsb-cs56-w20.github.io/lab02-denversimmons/
 Repo: https://github.com/ucsb-cs56-w20/lab02-denversimmons

 # About this repo

 This is a minimal "Hello World" type webapp built with Spring Boot.

 # Sources